-To remove general dirt and detritus a cyclic maintenance regime is required.
-If detritus dulls the colour of the paving, it can be re-established by pressure washing or scrubbing with proprietary solutions following the manufacturers guidelines.
+To remove general dirt and detritus regular brushing is recommended.
+If detritus dulls the colour of the paviors, it can be re-established by pressure washing or scrubbing with soap and water.
 This can be carried out by hand or by using industrial cleaning equipment.
-Ensure all soap has been thoroughly washed from the surface on completion of the cleaning.
+Ensure all soap has been thoroughly washed from the surface on completion of the cleaning processes.
+If pressure washing techniques are used, care must be taken to minimise the removal of jointing sand.
+Steps should also be taken to ensure that any sand lost is replaced at the earliest opportunity.